mgkumar138/schema4one/README.md

 The code was created and tested on
 - OS: Windows 10, Windows 11
 - Python version: Python 3.7

-To install the necessary dependencies, create a virtual environment and run
+To install the necessary dependencies, create a virtual environment using either venv or a new environment in conda (use pip in conda env) and run

 ```setup
 pip install -r requirements.txt